CVUA-RRW/FooDMe/README.md

 	--blastdb ${DATABASES}/my_blast_db
 ```

+#### Calling snakemake with a configuration file

 Below is a minimal exemple for calling snakemake directly.
 Consult [snakemake's documentation](https://snakemake.readthedocs.io/en/stable/) for more details.

 ```bash
 snakemake -s /path/to/FooDMe/Snakefile --config path/to/config.yaml --use-conda
 ```

 ## Workflow details

 ### Reads pre-processing

-As first analysis step, the reads will be pre-processed for quality trimming on the 3' end and adapter trimming.
+As a first analysis step, the reads will be pre-processed for quality trimming on the 3' end and adapter trimming.
 If you want to trim the primer sequences, you can do so by indicating the forward and reverse primer length with the
 `--fastp_prune1` and `--fastp_prune2` arguments (experimental).